smatechnologies/smautility-sql-scripts/README.md

 SMAUtility Database Scripts
 ===========

 The SMAUtility Schedule is a Schedule which is normally put in place when OpCon is initially installed and configured.
 The purpose of the Schedule is to automate basic maintenance items such as database backups.
-Many OpCon users have altered the SMAUtility Schedule over the year either adding their own Jobs, or slightly modifing the Jobs SMA provided.
+Many OpCon users have altered the SMAUtility Schedule over the years by either adding their own Jobs, or slightly modifing the Jobs SMA provided.

 During the release of OpCon 20 the SMAUtility Schedule's database Jobs were modified to use Embedded Scripts instead of scripts which reside on the OpCon server.
 This made the login credentials more secure and provided a better user experience for new users.
-All new OpCon environments use the newer SMAUtility Schedule, but existing OpCon environments keep the SMAUtility Schedules it had in place.
+All new OpCon environments use the newer SMAUtility Schedule, but existing SMAUtility Schedules were not modified during the upgrade.

-This repo provides to things:
+This repository provides to things:
 1. The old SMAUtility database scripts.
+The older scripts will no longer be distributed with OpCon as of OpCon 21.
+If you prefer the older scrips to the embedded scripts you can pull the old scripts from this repository.
 2. The new SMAUtility database scripts.

-This document provides a description of the OpCon jobs calling the embedded scripts.

-## SMAUtility_PreOpCon20Scripts
+The OpCon database upgrade scripts do not modify existing SMAUtility Schedules.
+The new scripts as well as brief documentation on how to set them up can be found within this repository.

+## Old SMA Utility Database Scripts (SMAUtility_PreOpCon20Scripts)
 This folder contains all of the SMAUtility database scripts which were used in releases prior to OpCon 20.
-These scripts will no longer be distributed start with OpCon 21, but will continue to be available in the Innovation Lab.
+These scripts will no longer be distributed as of OpCon 21 but can be downloaded from this repository.

 ## SMAUtility_OpCon20
 This folder contains the scripts which are used by the new SMAUtilty Schedule.
+The documentation below provides a command line and a screen shot of each of the Jobs.

 ### SMADB_Backup.sql (SMA Database Backup)
 The SMADB_Backup.sql is called by the SMA Databse Backup Job.
 The command line is listed below.